wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-schema-extension.md

 To enable Schema Extensions, you need to set the `schemaExtension` property in the introspection configuration for a data source in the `wundergraph.config.ts` file.
 Additionally, you need to specify which fields should be replaced with a custom type, using the `replaceCustomScalarTypeFields` property.

+{% callout type="warning" %}
+As of wundergraph/sdk 0.160.0, `inputTypeReplacement` has been deprecated and will be ignored.
+Moreover, `entityName` and `fieldName` are exact matching (and case-sensitive).
+Please create a separate configuration for all fields you wish to change, including Inputs.
+{% /callout %}

+If the field whose type you wish to replace exists on an interface that the parent implements, the interface field response type will also be replaced.
+Consequently, when replacing a field that exists on an interface, configurations for all objects that implement that interface must be added to the `replaceCustomScalarTypeFields` array.

 `schemaExtension` defines the new type and input type that will be added to the GraphQL schema.

 `replaceCustomScalarTypeFields` defines which fields should be replaced with the new type.

-`entityName` is the name of the GraphQL type either database table or object.
+`entityName` is the exact, case-sensitive name of the GraphQL type; database table, object or Input.

-`fieldName` is the name of the field that should be replaced.
+`fieldName` is the exact, case-sensitive name of the field whose type should be replaced.

-`responseTypeReplacement` is the name of the type that should be used as the response type replacement.
+`responseTypeReplacement` is the exact, case-sensitive name of the type that should be used as the response or input type replacement.
 This type must be defined in the `schemaExtension`.

-`inputTypeReplacement` (optional) is the name of the type that should be used as the input type replacement.
-This type must be defined in the `schemaExtension`.

-Let's have a look at an examples.
+Let's have a look at some examples.

 ## GraphQL data-source with custom scalar